Chapter 16 Distraction and learning

 16.5 Rewards make distractors more distracting

 I think that even if Hugo were trying to concentrate on another task, the ringing sound would distract him.
-Something like that does happen in humans!
+Something like that certainly does happen in humans!
 For example, in a visual search experiment based on the study we discussed by Theeuwes (5), Le Pelley et al. (2015) asked participants to judge whether a little line they presented inside a diamond on each trial was horizontal or vertical.
 Le Pelley et al. (2015) also included an odd-colored object in each display, to distract the participants.
 There were two major changes compared to the Theeuwes study.
 First, the participants received money for each correct response.
 Second, they earned a greater amount (10¢) if the distractor were one particular color, while they made less money (1¢) if it were another.

 The best strategy for participants to maximise their earnings was to completely ignore the distractor and its color.
 You already know from chapter 5 that people can’t do that: the odd-colored distractor will slow them down.
 The new factor here was whether the distractor that indicated the reward would be 10¢ would affect people any differently than the distractor that indicated the reward for that trial would be just 1¢.